bazhenovc/malwerks/README.md

 # Málwerks
-A highly opinionated graphics research framework
+A highly opinionated graphics research framework.

+Please note that this is a personal pet project and I am not accepting pull requests at the moment.

 Currently a bare-minimum PBR renderer with apex and occlusion culling is implemented, lantern model is from [Khronos glTF Sample Models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Lantern):